-Spanish Speaking Forensic Interview Virtual Training
+Spanish Speaking Forensic Interview Training

 Conducting forensic interviews of children and adolescents is always a complex task requiring interviewers to establish and maintain rapport with a child, understand and track the child’s information, form appropriate and non-leading questions, and adjust interview strategies to accommodate each child’s linguistic style and developmental abilities.
-Research has provided interviewers with a road-map, questioning approaches, and recommendations for interviewing children in active disclosure.
+Research has provided interviewers with a roadmap, questioning approaches, and recommendations for interviewing children in active disclosure.

 However, forensic interviewers receive little direction from research to guide them in adapting their practices with children who are primarily Spanish-speaking and who come from widely varying cultural backgrounds.
 Additional challenges for professionals when conducting a forensic interview with a Spanish-speaking child/adolescent include variations in family dynamics, cultural and social norms, perception of and relationship with the legal and child protection systems, degree of assimilation of child and family, socio-economic and educational concerns, and the complexities of language (grammar, word meaning, linguistic structure, and styles of communication including non-verbal communication).

 This training will provide an opportunity for observation of each other’s recorded interviews followed by discussion, feedback, and suggestions.
 Participants are asked to bring recordings of challenging interviews to share with the class.
 This training is not protocol specific.
 Completion of a recognized forensic interviewing basic training and current forensic interviewing practice is required.
-Training instruction and materials will be primarily in English.
+Training instruction and materials will be primarily in Spanish.
 Attendees should have a working level of confidence and ability with both the Spanish and English languages.